 - sleep problems

-- circulation problems affecting fingers and toes
+- blood circulation problems in your fingers and toes

 - a psychiatric illness or thought problems

-- ever attempted suicide
+- a history of attempted suicide

 - a family history of suicide